Revision Lenco L 85 4 / 5

 The calibration of the electronics went well and I let the L 85 play record by record for several hours.
 The next day I let the L 85 run again for 1 hour and then do another adjustment of the operating voltage of the motor.

-On the left the current consumption, in the middle the signal directly at the motor - don’t worry it always looks like this - and on the right the motor voltage, everything in the green area.
+On the left the current consumption (in mA-AC), in the middle the signal directly at the motor - don’t worry it always looks like this - and on the right the motor voltage, everything in the green area.

 Alle Inhalte dieser Website, insbesondere Texte, Fotografien und Grafiken, sind urheberrechtlich geschützt.
 Das Urheberrecht liegt, soweit nicht ausdrücklich anders gekennzeichnet, bei Max Aeschlimann.
 Bitte fragen Sie mich, falls Sie die Inhalte dieser Website verwenden möchten.

 © 2016 - 2023 RESUS.CH ALL RIGHTS RESERVED

 - Cosmetic changes